Water Removal

 Class 4:

-The sort of water damage and also the classification of the saturation must be made before any work can be performed.
+The type of water damage and also the classification of the saturation must be made before any work can be performed.
 Once those are determined, then the water damage restoration contractor can start to repair the damage.

-Gear Used in Water Removal
+Equipment Used in Water Removal

 Air Movers